 It is so handy when your students need practice forming the letters well and obeying the top, middle and bottom lines to have the lines printed on the paper.

-We have one child who, as a toddler, used the bottom space below the bottom line on my whiteboard while I was helping other children learn to write.
+I know a child who, as a toddler, "wrote" in the bottom space below the bottom line on my whiteboard while I was helping other children learn to write.

 Then practice printing is what can help them improve.
 Simple practice is easy and can be fun once the children realize that it is easy.

 The stronger their hands are the more smooth their writing will be.
 Here are some handwriting exercises:

 All our PrintNPractice worksheets are digital interactive worksheets.

 Pencils are the easiest tools for learning penmanship and cursive writing.

 It is the friction on the paper that a pencil has that ink does not have.

 Often paper for young children is textured and thick, not smooth and thin.
 This increases writing friction and helps cushion the writing from any imperfections in a writing desk or table.